MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 ### Duration

-`TAIL` will continue to run until canceled, session ends, or until all updates have been presented.
+`SUBSCRIBE` will continue to run until canceled, session ends, or until all updates have been presented.
 The latter case typically occurs when tailing constant views (e.g. `CREATE VIEW v AS SELECT 1`).

 {{< warning >}}

 Many PostgreSQL drivers wait for a query to complete before returning its results.
-Since `TAIL` can run forever, naively executing a `TAIL` using your driver's standard query API may never return.
+Since `SUBSCRIBE` can run forever, naively executing a `SUBSCRIBE` using your driver's standard query API may never return.

-Either use an API in your driver that does not buffer rows or use the [`FETCH`](/sql/fetch) statement to fetch rows from a `TAIL` in batches.
+Either use an API in your driver that does not buffer rows or use the [`FETCH`](/sql/fetch) statement to fetch rows from `SUBSCRIBE` in batches.
 See the [examples](#examples) for details.

 {{< /warning >}}

 ### `SNAPSHOT`

-By default, a `TAIL` begins by emitting a snapshot of the tailed relation, which consists of a series of updates describing the contents of the relation at its initial timestamp.
-After the snapshot, `TAIL` emits further updates as they occur.
+By default, `SUBSCRIBE` begins by emitting a snapshot of the subscribed relation, which consists of a series of updates describing the contents of the relation at its initial timestamp.
+After the snapshot, `SUBSCRIBE` emits further updates as they occur.

 For updates in the snapshot, the `mz_timestamp` field will be fast-forwarded to the initial timestamp.
-For example, an insert that occurred before the `TAIL` began would appear in the snapshot.
+For example, an insert that occurred before the `SUBSCRIBE` began would appear in the snapshot.

 To see only updates after the initial timestamp, specify `WITH (SNAPSHOT = false)`.